 Peer support is expanding internationally at an amazing rate, and in Nottinghamshire Healthcare it is not only growing, but flourishing.
-Over 50 peer support workers now work in teams in Mental Health Services for Older People (MHSOP), Adult Mental Health (AMH) and substance misuse services.
+Over 50 peer workers now work in teams in Mental Health Services for Older People (MHSOP), Adult Mental Health (AMH) and substance use services.
 New roles are also being developed in Specialist Services.

 What is peer support?